Others/shredder/README.md

 - fairly ergonomic: no need to manually manage roots, just a regular smart pointer
 - destructors: no need for finalization, your destructors are seamlessly run
 - ready for fearless concurrency: works in multi-threaded contexts
-- safe: detects error conditions on the fly, and protects you from common mistakes
+- safe: detects error conditions on the fly, and protects you from undefined behavior
 - limited stop-the world: regular processing will rarely be interrupted
 - concurrent collection: collection and destruction happens in the background